Blackfell/warpi/README.md

 ### Post-Flash Pi Config

-If you mess with Pi stuff, this wont' be news to you, but if not, get your brew/coffee in while that's flashing, but when it's done STOP.
+If you mess with Pi stuff, this won't be news to you, but if not, get your brew/coffee in while that's flashing, but when it's done STOP.
 Don't even un-plug that SD card.